joriefernandez/taskmaster/README.md

 * Initial deployment's status is degraded - had to wait a couple minutes and refresh

 ## Lambda Warmer
+Lambda warmer is called taskmasterWarmer which invokes taskmasterLambda.
 [Lambda Warmer](./warmer)